BRIEFJuly 3, 2025

 Photo: Shutterstock/ trabantos

-The European Union for Environment (EU4Environment) is a €20 million program funded by the European Union and implemented in part by the World Bank.
-It aims to help Armenia, Azerbaijan, Georgia, Moldova, and Ukraine, also known as the Eastern Partnership (EaP) countries, to better preserve their natural resources, enhance environmental well-being, and promote sustainable growth.
-Other implementing organizations are: OECD, UNIDO, UNECE, and UNEP (2019–2024).
+EU4Environment aims to help Armenia, Azerbaijan, Georgia, Moldova, and Ukraine, also known as the Eastern Partnership (EaP) countries, to better preserve their natural resources, enhance environmental well-being, and promote sustainable growth.
+The implementing organizations include the OECD, UNIDO, UNECE, and UNEP (2019–2024), as well as the World Bank (2021–2026).

 1. A shared network of protected areas (the Emerald Network of Areas of Special Conservation Interest): The program supports the development and management of new and existing Emerald Network sites.
 It aims to enhance the capacity of partner countries for effective management of these sites; promote awareness and regional cooperation and facilitate knowledge exchange with EU member states.